Why Training Your Warehouse Trainer Matters

 “Learn it yourself.
 Go to the workers and get to know their job.”Mary – Supply Chain Manager

 While a passion for learning generally is important, in-depth industry knowledge is an important enough attribute to deserve its own spot on this list.
 Imagine you are an employee working on the floor of a logistical warehouse.
 You attend mandatory training on “The Art of Feedback.”
 The training summary states you will learn how to deliver and receive feedback.
-During the practice, all the examples and role-playing exercises take place in a law office or bank.
+All the examples and role-playing exercises occur in a law office or bank during practice.
 Would you be able to connect to the material in this situation?
 Would you trust that the trainer understands the challenges of your job? – Of course not.
 Warehouse workers rely on training that is relevant to their role and industry.

 You can give your trainers the tools they need to succeed in developing your warehouse workers’ knowledge and skills by encouraging them to follow industry trends and incorporate this information into their training materials.
 Ensure your trainers have the insight into their trainees’ roles and the demands of your warehouse they need to determine the best training method.

 You can empower your trainers to succeed by being honest about the challenges your warehouse workers are currently facing and what challenges you predict they will face in the future.
 This will help your trainers to understand the trainees’ point of view and to anticipate and prepare for questions the trainees may ask them during the training sessions.
 This is especially important for training topics like workplace safety or departmental regulations and procedures.
 The training must be relevant to the warehouse workers’ specific roles, challenges, and locations.
 Otherwise, the training will be a waste of time and money.

 TIP: Let the trainers spend time with your workers to see the real circumstances of the job.
 They don’t have to know every detail of the job, but they should be familiar with the topic and common terms the workers use to describe their tasks.